 Step 1: Download and install SwifDoo PDF from the official website or Microsoft AppSource;

 Step 2: Upload a PDF document to SwifDoo PDF’s workspace;

 Step 3: Go to the menu bar and click on the View tab.
 Below the tab, select Search; alternatively, just press the shortcut key Ctrl + F on your keyboard to activate the tool;

 Step 4: When the search panel shows up, enter the words or content you need to find.

 SwifDoo PDF allows users to specify the scope of the search.
 This Windows-based PDF toolkit will highlight all matching items so that users can quickly see all search results as they would in Microsoft Word.

 Of course, the least ideal method we recommend is to convert this PDF into an editable Microsoft Word document and then use the “Find & Replace” feature to find a word in a PDF.
 When finished, you must save this Word document as a PDF again.
 The truth is, however, many PDF tools endow you with the ability to directly search PDF documents.

 Similar to SwifDoo PDF, Sejda PDF is a good PDF searcher on Windows, but Sejda PDF is available online to reach a wider audience.
-Moreover, Sejda PDF can find & replace a certain word or phrase, enabling users to search for and replace all instances of a word or format.
-This is particularly handy in long documents.
+Moreover, Sejda PDF can find and replace a certain word or phrase, enabling users to search for and replace all instances of a word or format.
+This is particularly handy for long documents.
 Let’s get down to the details of how to search a PDF for a word:

 Step 1: Download and install Sejda PDF Desktop on your PC;